ExaltedGG/renownfarming/server/index.md

 `#farming-faq` - A list of Frequently Asked Questions about renown farming.

 #### Various LFG Channels for Specific Platforms and Game Modes

+Channels listed below are only a general example of the channels available for each platform and game mode.
+Actual channel names will have the platform or game mode appended.

+`#booster-farm` - LFG channel for players who are currently farming with a booster activated.
+`#no-booster-farm` - LFG channel for players who are currently farming without a booster.
+`#gamemode-lfg` - LFG channel for whatever game mode is specified in the channel name.